xenitV1/Owl-App/SECURITY.md

 - Regular security audits
 - Keep dependencies updated

+## 🔐 Security Policy

-### Reporting Security Issues
+### Reporting Security Vulnerabilities

-If you find a security vulnerability, please report it privately:
+If you discover a security vulnerability in OWL, please report it responsibly:

-- Email: security@yourcompany.com
+**📧 Contact:** Send details to [mehmet.apaydin0@gmail.com](mailto:mehmet.apaydin0@gmail.com)

+**⏰ Response Time:** We will acknowledge your report within 48 hours and provide a more detailed response within 7 days.

+**🔒 Disclosure:** Please do not publicly disclose the vulnerability until we have had time to address it.

+### What to Include in Your Report

+- **Description:** Clear description of the vulnerability
+- **Steps to reproduce:** Detailed reproduction steps
+- **Impact:** Potential impact and severity
+- **Environment:** Browser, OS, and other relevant details
+- **Contact information:** How we can reach you for follow-up

+### Security Best Practices for Contributors

+When contributing to OWL:

+- **Never commit secrets** to the repository
+- **Use environment variables** for sensitive configuration
+- **Follow secure coding practices** outlined in our guidelines
-- Do not create public issues for security vulnerabilities
+- **Report security issues** through proper channels, not public issues

+### Security Updates

+Security updates and patches will be:
+- Released as soon as possible after verification
+- Documented in release notes
+- Communicated through our community channels

+Thank you for helping keep OWL secure! 🛡️

 ## Additional Resources